gwg118/Find-Waldo/README.md

 ![](https://i.imgur.com/Jfw4Ey6.png)

 # Find Waldo
 This web application is developed to track patients through a facility.
-The app is built with ASP.Net in an MVC framework environment with a backend SQL database.The front end of the app is a combination of HTML, CSS, Java Scripting, VB, JQuiry, and BootStrap.
+The app is built with ASP.Net in an MVC framework environment with a backend SQL database.The front end is a combination of HTML, CSS, Java Scripting, VB, JQuiry, and BootStrap.
 It is C# and Object Oriented Programming based.

 # Overview